joakim/kay/ideas.md

 ## Numbers

+Numbers should support units (such as `cm`, `ms`, `kg`, `percent`) and easy conversion between compatible units (for example `10 seconds as ms`).

+Smalltalk is known for its exact number representation.
+This will have to be handled by libraries, as JavaScript's `Number` has "arbitrary imprecision".

-> Exact number manipulation is a true advantage of Smalltalk.
-If a SmallInteger operation leaves its range, the result becomes a LargeInteger.
+> If a SmallInteger operation leaves its range, the result becomes a LargeInteger.

 The JavaScript number magic equivalent would be `Number` -> `BigInt` if the number is an integer.